wfrisch/rusage_analyzer/README.md

-`rusage_analyzer` attempts to find side-channel leaks by statistically comparing the resource usage (rusage) of two configurable commands on Linux.
+`rusage_analyzer` attempts to find side-channel leaks in programs, with setuid or fs capabilities, by statistically comparing the resource usage (rusage) of two configurable commands on Linux.

+Beware that false positives and negatives are not uncommon.
+Naturally other processes and system load can influence the run-time behavior of the programs under test, on an operating system with preemptive multi-tasking.

 Example: no difference (identical process)
 ------------------------------------------